jmanzolli/E-VRPTW/README.md

       		sum(j in StationsCustomers_N1 : i != j) x[i][j] <= 1;
       ```

-Computational results for small-sized instances with 5 customers is shown as follows, where m denotes the vehicle number and f the traveled distance. t denotes the total run-time in seconds. **The left half is the results (CPLEX 12.2) in the paper of Schneider et al (2014), and the right half is the running results (CPLEX 20.1) of the updated CPLEX code**.
+Computational results for small-sized instances with 5 customers are shown as follows, where m denotes the vehicle number and f the traveled distance. t denotes the total run-time in seconds. **The left half is the results (CPLEX 12.2) in the paper of Schneider et al (2014), and the right half is the running results (CPLEX 20.1) of the updated CPLEX code**.

 | Instances name | m    | f      | t    | m    | f             | t    |
 | -------------- | ---- | ------ | ---- | ---- | ------------- | ---- |